University Hospitals Bristol and Weston NHS Foundation Trust: Performance

-This was formally completed on 1 April 2020.

 Hospitals charity

-Bristol & Weston Hospitals Charity (BWHC) fundraises for all hospitals in the trust, to provide additional facilities for patients, their families and staff.
-It was formerly know as Above & Beyond.
+Bristol & Weston Hospitals Charity (BWHC) fundraises for all UHBW hospitals, to provide additional facilities for patients, their families and staff.
+It was formerly known as Above & Beyond.
 BWHC has existed since 1974 and raises around £2M each year, funding a wide variety of projects including equipment, ward refurbishments and additional extras.

 In 2009, BWHC raised £850,000 towards the opening of the Bristol Heart Institute.

 In 2013, the charity launched the Golden Gift Appeal, which went on to raise £6M.
 The money was used towards a range of projects at the Bristol Royal Infirmary and Bristol Haematology and Oncology Centre.

-The charity’s Funny Bones comedy night in 2018 featured performances from Russell Howard and John Richardson.
-The night raised £100,000.
+The charity's Funny Bones comedy night in 2018, which featured performances from Russell Howard and Jon Richardson, raised £100,000.

+Research

+Research and development within the UHBW NHS Foundation Trust primarily work in partnership with the University of Bristol, University of the West of England and North Bristol NHS Trust as well as other agencies on a multiple clinical research programmes.

 Wales

 The trust decided in February 2014 that it would stop undertaking all "non-specialised, elective activity" for Welsh local health boards, unless covered by an existing contract, because of continuing payment issues.